How AI Will Reshape Political Campaigns in Nigeria’s 2027 Elections

 AI-POWERED SOCIAL MEDIA WARFARE

 Social media in Nigerian politics is not a supplement to campaigning — it is the primary campaign terrain for the under-40 electorate.
 By 2027, AI will automate the creation of campaign memes, short-form videos, Twitter/X threads, and Instagram Reels at a pace no human creative team can match.
-Sentiment-tracking tools will monitor real-time public reactions to speeches, policies, and candidate appearances, enabling campaigns to pivot their messaging within hours of a development.
+Sentiment-tracking tools will monitor real-time public reactions to speeches, policies, and candidate appearances, enabling campaigns to pivot their messaging within hours.

 DEEPFAKES, SYNTHETIC MEDIA, AND THREATS TO ELECTORAL INTEGRITY

 The Independent National Electoral Commission (INEC) faces a profound institutional challenge here.
-Its current regulatory framework was not designed for a world where fabricated audio of a gubernatorial candidate can reach 10 million inboxes in six hours.
 INEC needs an AI-specific electoral code — one that criminalises synthetic-media manipulation, mandates campaign transparency regarding AI tools, and establishes a rapid election-period fact-checking protocol in partnership with civil society organisations.
-This is urgent, not aspirational.

 PREDICTIVE ANALYTICS AND GROUND GAME OPTIMISATION